steadyowlai/livekit-voice-agent/README.md

 ---

 ### 3. LangChain Tool Adapter: Reusable Enterprise Tools
-**Why it is needed:**
-Enterprises often have established tool repositories written in LangChain (such as web scrapers, vector search, or database queries).
-Rather than rewriting these tools specifically for LiveKit, we build a generic adapter to import them directly into the voice agent.

 **How it works:**
 1. In `langchain/tools.py`, we define standard synchronous LangChain `@tool` functions (`search_market_rates`, `search_fed_policy`).